Site-Squirrel/site-squirrel-be/pull_request_template.md

 ## User Story:

 ## Checklist before requesting a review
-- [ ] I have performed a self-review of my code
+- [ ] I have performed a self-review of my code.
 - [ ] I have added thorough tests.
-- [ ] My changes generate no new warnings
+- [ ] My changes generate no new warnings.
-- [ ] Have you lint your code locally before submission?
+- [ ] I have linted my code bfore submission.

 - [ ] Bug fix (non-breaking change which fixes an issue)
 - [ ] New feature (non-breaking change which adds functionality)